kyclark/abe487/lab/week10/problems.md

 # Install Bio::Perl

-    $ cpam --look Bio::Perl
+    $ cpanm --look Bio::Perl
     $ perl Build.PL
     $ ./Build install

+NB: The command "cpanm --look" downloads the module, unpacks it, and then creates a new shell inside the distribution directory.
+When you are finished, press ctrl-D to exit the shell.
+If for some reason you are not in the newly create distribution directory, cd to there.

-Accept all defaults, esp. allowing BioPerl to install sample scripts, then go into your ~/perl5/bin dir and have a look.
+After running "perl Build.PL," accept all defaults, esp. allowing BioPerl to install sample scripts, then go into your "~/perl5/bin" dir and have a look.

 Try one: